momochi000/typewar/README.md

 Use the properties of the attack (which will be carried by the text fragment) when resolving damage dealt.
 Should happen in the resolveAttack and resolveDefense private methods in the battle manager
+#### REFACTOR: be consistent with .bind for binding context.
+In some places we're using underscore's bind and other we're using native .bind
 #### Display incorrect characters count typed along with correct characters.
 This needs some sort of design such that it's intuitive as to what's happening.
 I'm thinking 2 counters, 1 red 1 green or something equally opposing.
 One